Jean Petitot: Works

 Of the works of Petitot the major collection is in the Jones Bequest at the Victoria and Albert Museum.
 There are many in the Louvre, sixteen at Chantilly, and seventeen at Windsor.
 Petitot was collected by Earl Beauchamp, the Duke of Rutland, the Duke of Richmond, the Earl of Dartrey, Alfred de Rothschild, the Portland Collection and Baroness Burdett-Coutts.
 Amongst Lord Dartrey's examples were portraits of Petitot and of his son, and two of the wife of Jean Petitot the younger.
 A second portrait of the artist belonged to the Queen of Holland, and another was in the collection of Stroehlin of Geneva.
-In Pierpont Morgan's collection there were many fine examples, including three drawings on paper, the only three which appear to have survived, and the large signed miniature of the duchess of Richmond already mentioned, the largest work Petitot ever did other than one Chatsworth House.
+In J. P. Morgan's collection there were many fine examples, including three drawings on paper, the only three which appear to have survived, and the large signed miniature of the duchess of Richmond already mentioned, the largest work Petitot ever did other than one Chatsworth House.